The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2015-2016 academic year.

 Medieval Literature: Epic and Romance

 Examines epics and romances in medieval literature from the 10th to the 14th century.
 Focuses on changing ideals of heroism and increasing importance of romantic love to those ideals.
 Considers chivalric society, the role of women, the function of kinship, church, and feudalism in organizing social ties.
-General Education: Upper Level Writing (after ENG 121, formerly ENG 111) and Languages and Literatures.
+General Education: Upper Level Writing (after ENG 121) and Languages and Literatures.
 Intermediate.

 Advanced Study in Literature

 Offers opportunity for advanced study in literature.
 Topics will vary from year to year but include historical study, exploration of critical and theoretical perspectives on literature, and writing critical essays.
 May be repeated for credit.
 Prerequisite: One course in literature or by permission of the instructor.
-General Education: Upper Level Writing (after ENG 121, formerly ENG 111).
+General Education: Upper Level Writing (after ENG 121).
 Advanced.